 The overseas entity has 2 years to establish the business within the UK, after which time it is possible to add other routes to your (Expansion worker) licence.

-How do I apply for the UK Expansion Worker Visa?
+How to apply for the UK Expansion Worker Visa

 First, you need to check that you meet all sponsorship and eligibility requirements for the UK Expansion Worker Visa.
 Your application may be refused if you fail to meet all criteria.